Csaba79-coder/online-shopping/README.md

 - Discovery Server - Eureka Server
 - API Gateway
 - Keycloak (Authorization Server)

+## Other extra implementations:

 - Circuit Breaker (using Resilience4j - library inspired by: Netflix Hystrix) implemented in Order Service
+- Distributed Tracing (set TraceId -> for whole request and SpanId -> for services) -> using: Observability with MicroMeter (instead of deprecated Spring Cloud Sleuth) -> Zipkin for UI

 ## Setup (Environment variables)